icknOrg/COINS_SwissThoughtleaders/README.md

 - Wikipedia Backlinks, Publications and Awards in 2020/2021
 - Sentiment Analysis from Google News Articles in the year 2021

 Each area calculates an index for each person.
 In the end the various factors are combined into one general index where the highest number is closest to be considered a Thoughtleader based on our collected data.

 ## Sentiment Analysis
 The different Google News Articles are assigned a weight based on how often the name of the person is mentioned in the description of the artcicle (mostly 0 to 3).
-With that non- correlated articles are later deleted in the Analysis.
+With that non-correlated articles are later deleted in the Analysis.

 The Sentiment is assigned in 2 ways:
 - by comparing positive and negative words of the SentiWS [1] dataset with the articles and assigning the sentiment of majority to the overall article.